When boundary lines are blurred

 Who is most vulnerable?

 The most vulnerable are the ones that need boundaries the most.
-Those are the people who are eager to please, which is often due to a lack of self-esteem.
+Those are the people who are so eager to please they struggle to say no, which is often due to a lack of self-esteem and need for approval.
 Instead of feeling better about themselves, they end up feeling worse because they are so depleted and worn out.

-Having no boundaries exacerbates the feelings of low self-esteem, which can lead to stress and even depression if not addressed.
+Having no boundaries exacerbates the feelings of low self-esteem because people end up feeling incompetent, which can lead to stress and even depression if not addressed.

 In this age of social media, it is common for people to compare their 24 hours of chaos to somebody else’s 30 seconds of perfection.
 Stop, right now, comparing your private self to somebody else’s public image.
-Do what is best for you and your family and don’t feel you have to measure up to everybody else.
+Do what is best for you and your family and don’t feel you have to be everything to everybody.